 Long, thin, white, spaghetti-like worms in the vomit are a sign of roundworm infestation.
 From time to time a cat may also vomit up a tapeworm, which is long, white/cream with a ribbon-like appearance and segmented.

-Baseline tests including complete blood count, biochemical profile and urinalysis to evaluate organ function, check dehydration and look for signs of infection.
+Baseline tests – Complete blood count, biochemical profile and urinalysis to evaluate organ function, check dehydration and look for signs of infection.

-Endoscopy to look for stomach ulcers, tumours, inflammation or a gastrointestinal blockage.
+Endoscopy – T look for stomach ulcers, tumours, inflammation or a gastrointestinal blockage.

 Abdominal X-rays or ultrasound to check for gastrointestinal obstruction, cancer, and organ size.